 A new study by the Insurance Institute for Highway safety analyzed insurance data for states that have legalized medical marijuana as opposed to states that don’t and found an exponential increase.
 The data covered claims from January 2012 to October 2016. collision claims were higher than anticipated if Marijuana had not been involved.
 The small increase could be attributed to the slow progression of legalization.
 Collision claim frequency is the number of filed claims divided by the number of insured vehicle years.
 If you are involved in a marijuana vehicle accident it is imperative to consult with an experienced marijuana motor vehicle accident attorney immediately.

 No Increase In Some States

-Another study found that in Colorado and Washington there were no increases in accident.
+Another study found that in Colorado and Washington there were no increases in accidents.
 This study was conducted from 2009 to 2015 and only measured fatalities.
 It noted that in the 3 years following recreational marijuana legalization no subsequent changes occurred.
 So do these findings contradict the first study.
-The answer is no, because they analyzed different data.
+The answer is no because they analyzed different data.
 A minor accident is much different than a fatal accident.
-So the findings actually support each other by noting that Marijuana legalization increases minor accidents but has no significant effect on fatal accident.
+So the findings actually support each other by noting that Marijuana legalization increases minor accidents but has no significant effect on fatal accidents.

-If you are found in a marijuana related accident you need to consult with an experienced marijuana motor vehicle accident attorney who has years of experience fighting for the rights of accident victims.
+If you are found in a marijuana-related accident you need to consult with an experienced car accident attorney who has years of experience fighting for the rights of accident victims.
 We will discuss your case during an initial consultation and come up with a plan of action that will place you in the best position to succeed.
 We use a comprehensive and aggressive approach to obtain compensation on your behalf.
 Once you become our client we will not stop fighting for your rights.